 1 teaspoon salt

-1 cup dairy-free coconut milk yogurt (two 5.3 ounce containers)
+1/2 cup plain dairy-free coconut milk yogurt (about one 5.3 ounce container)

 1 teaspoon apple cider vinegar